nirvdrum/nirvdrum.com/_posts/2017-02-14-truffleruby-on-the-svm.md

 And, as the Substrate VM is still a young project, certain APIs from the JDK might not yet be supported.

 For code you have control over, these restrictions might be inconvenient, but are generally manageable.
-However, pulling in arbitrary 3rd party code can create headeaches since it's not quite as easy to avoid paths that don't comply with the SVM's restrictions.
+However, pulling in arbitrary 3rd party code can create headaches since it's not quite as easy to avoid paths that don't comply with the SVM's restrictions.
 The SVM does include a mechanism to replace a method implementation at runtime, much like aspect-oriented programming, but this should be used a last resort measure.